dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 layout: post
 categories: three.js
 id: 172
-updated: 2022-04-02 10:27:45
+updated: 2022-04-02 10:32:21
-version: 1.15
+version: 1.16
 ---

-In this post I will be writing about the [BufferGeometryLoader](https://threejs.org/docs/index.html#api/loaders/BufferGeometryLoader) in[three.js](https://threejs.org/).
-The Buffer Geometry Loader is one of several loaders in three.js that can be used to load an external JSON asset.
+In this post I will be writing about the [BufferGeometryLoader](https://threejs.org/docs/index.html#api/loaders/BufferGeometryLoader) in[three.js](https://threejs.org/) the popular javaScript library for working with 3d models.
+The Buffer Geometry Loader is one of several options in threejs when it comes to extremal asset loaders, some of which might prove to be a better option depending on what needs to happen.

 In three.js if you want to import a 3d model that has been created in a 3d modeling program like [blender](https://www.blender.org/), and if you want to use the built in buffer geometry loader rather than an additional extremal file, it will have to be converted to a standard JSON format used by three.js and the built in Buffer Geometry Loader.
 Luckily there is an official plugin to do just that for blender at least in the three.js repositories [exporters folder](https://github.com/mrdoob/three.js/tree/r91/utils/exporters/blender).
 The Buffered Geometry loader can be used to load a JSON file that has a type of BufferGeometry.